This Week at Glade Church

 Women’s Book Group Meets Third Mondays at 7 PM

 The Women’s Book Group meets on the third Monday of each month at 7 PM in person and/or on Zoom for a discussion of the current book.
-The book for May is The Correspondent by Virginia Evans.
-Contact Katie Morris at [email protected] for more information.
+The book for June is The Indigo Girl by Natasha Boyd Contact Katie Morris at [email protected] for more information.

 UCC Purpose, Vision, and Mission Statements